 The new DND themed MTG set also has the special booster, full of exciting cards with special art styles.
 If you’re wondering what you could get in the Forgotten Realms Collector booster, you’ve come to the right place.
 In this article we’ll examine Forgotten Realms Collector Booster contents.

-This ways, you’ll be able to see what you could get.
+This way, you’ll be able to see what you could get.
 As it turns out, you’ll be getting a ton of foils, cards with alternate art and special frames.
 At the end of the article, we’ll also discuss if Forgotten Realms Collector Boosters are worth it.

 With that said, let’s get right to it.

-Forgotten Realms Collector Booster Contents
+Midnight Hunt Collector Booster Contents

 - 5 mythic or rare cards